joeberkovitz/qgis-nautical/index.md

 The materials here were created by [Joe Berkovitz](https://www.joeberkovitz.com/contact/), a sea kayaker based in Marblehead, MA.

+**NOTE: The content available from this site is for informational purposes only and is not to be used for navigation.**

 ## NOAA Raster Charts Template

 This QGIS project includes useful components to get started creating